Gentryville, Indiana

 Gentryville is a town in Jackson Township, Spencer County, in the U.S. state of Indiana.
-The population was 268 at the 2010 census.
+The population was 243 at the 2020 census.

 History

 Gentryville was platted in December 1854, and named for James Gentry, an early settler and local businessman.
+Earlier, in the late 1820s, Abraham Lincoln worked as a clerk, and often slept, in a general store Gentryville, operated by William Jones.
+(Lincoln: A Self Made Man, Sidney Blumenthal 2016, pp. 35–36).

 The Gentryville post office has been in operation since 1826.